everything8215/ff6/README.md

 patch format.
 To avoid this, ROM hacks made from this code should be distributed by creating forks of this repository or by using more sophisticated patch formats which are able to differentiate data that has been modified from data that has simply been relocated (i.e. XDelta or Delta BPS).
+When creating a fork, make sure to run `make distclean` prior to each commit to delete all copyrighted assets from your repo.
+Be aware that this will delete all text and files which were extracted via `make rip`, including files that you have modified.
+If in doubt, make a backup copy of the repo prior to cleaning the repo directory.

 ## Format and Organization